 You can even get a little fancier.
 MailPoet’s options include pop-up subscription forms, slide-out subscription forms, and sticky-bar subscription forms.
 Yes, you even can add a normal static form too.

 Similar to SendGrid, MailPoet sets up SMTP to send through their own servers to you’re not bogging down your web host’s PHP mailer service.

-Control of Your Audience Lists
+Control of Your Lists

+You control and have ownership over your own audience lists.
+Unlike MailChimp, you never need to worry about losing your account or subscriber list.
 With MailPoet, it’s all part of your WordPress site, so subscriber lists are 100% yours.

 Also, you can create as many audience segments as you need.
 Unlike the other options covered in this article, you’re not limited to a single list when you’re on the free plan.
-MailPoet and WordPress provide you the ability to divi up subscribers and mailing lists any way that works for you.
+MailPoet and WordPress provide you the ability to divide subscribers and mailing lists any way that works for you.

 Extra Features if Needed